amazon-connect/amazon-connect-streams/Documentation.md

   }
 });
 ```
 Creates an outbound contact to the given endpoint.
+Only phone number endpoints are supported.
 You can optionally provide a `queueARN` to associate the contact with a queue.

 Optional success and failure callbacks can be provided to determine if the operation was successful.